dominik31415/image-colorization/README.md

 ## Teaser

+Here are some images, my network was able to colorize based on grey input images.

-The original images, the grey images the network had to work, as well as some other examples (of various quality) can be found in the samples subfolder.
+The original images, the grey images the network had to work with, as well as some more examples (including failed ones) can be found in the samples subfolder.

 <img src="/samples/single_images/adverserial_2_2.png" alt="drawing" width="200"/> | <img src="/samples/single_images/adverserial_2_8.png" alt="drawing" width="200"/> | <img src="/samples/single_images/adverserial_4_4.png" alt="drawing" width="200"/> | <img src="/samples/single_images/adverserial_5.png" alt="drawing" width="200"/>